-1 Subject to amendment by the LPGA
+&lt;sup>1 Subject to amendment by the LPGA

-- A. The Player has a properly diagnosed medical condition and would experience a significant impairment to her health if she does not Use the substance for which a TUE is requested. - B. There is no reasonable therapeutic alternative medication or treatment for the Player's medical condition that is not on the Prohibited List. - C. The Use of the Prohibited Substance will produce no additional enhancement of performance, other than that which might be anticipated by a return to a state of normal health following the treatment of a legitimate medical condition. - D. A TUE can be cancelled if: - i.
+C. The Use of the Prohibited Substance will produce no additional enhancement of performance, other than that which might be anticipated by a return to a state of normal health following the treatment of a legitimate medical condition.

+D. A TUE can be cancelled if:

+- i.
 The Player does not promptly comply with any requirements or conditions imposed when the TUE was granted. - ii.
 The time period for which the TUE was granted has expired. - iii.
 The Player is advised that the TUE is withdrawn due to incorrect or misleading information provided by the applicant that is discovered after the fact, or due to a change in the Player's health condition.